-  Freedivers are taught to breathe slowly and relaxed before diving.
+Freedivers are taught to breathe slowly and relax before diving.
 They are lengthening the exhalation and just before the dive start slowly and completely fill their lungs.
 Of course, nothing like this can be applicable to surfing.

 What you should always try to do immediately before the wipe-out is FULL INHALE!

 When you understand that you are going to be kneaded now, perhaps already in flight from the board into the water, always try to inhale to the maximum.
 The more you inhale, the more comfortable you will feel.
-You will got greater supply of oxygen and a higher buoyancy, which means that the water will “spit” you back to the surface faster.
+You will got a greater supply of oxygen and a higher buoyancy, which means that the water will “spit” you back to the surface faster.

 Given that when you fall from the board you can be hit on the surface of the water and exhalation may occur involuntarily, it is better to prepare for this in advance and fill the lungs as much as possible.